raphiz/raphael.li/projects/_posts/2015-03-16-passwordcards.md

 status: maintained
 ---

-Passwordcards allows you to generate customized password cards in the spirit of Qwertycards.com
+Password cards allows you to generate customized password cards in the spirit of Qwertycards.com

 {% image projects/passwordcards/cards.png %}